Sevenpros/doctor-meet-up-backend/README.md

 - Initialize your project with Git.
 - Make sure that your project is using the right port setup.
-- Run npm start and visit http://127.0.0.1:3001/ in your browser!

--Install the required dependencies with:
+-Install the required dependencies/gems with:

 `bundle install`

--Install npm dependencies with:

-`npm install`

 ### Usage